Inositol and PCOS FAQs

 Inositol production is a small fraction of this large quantity.

-We haven't found an Australian grown Inositol supply and suspect that the Australian industry is too small and serves other higher yield markets.
+We haven’t found an Australian grown Inositol supply and suspect that the Australian industry is too small and serves other higher yield markets

 Yes.
 It is GMO Free, Plant Based and Vegan safe.
 It is made from corn.
-You can buy cheaper synthesized inositol cracked in a lab with leftover enzymes.
-More detailed answer coming soon.

-Every womens body and body chemistry is different.
+Every women’s body and body chemistry is different.
 For some women Inositol works in days and for others not at all.
 The best approach is to test this out for yourself.
-If you don't see benefits inside 60 days then this may not be a treatment for you.
+If you don’t see benefits inside 60 days then this may not be a treatment for you.